ncdcommunity/Esp32-Ubidots-Wireless-long-range-Temperature-And-Humidity/README.md

 - Wire.read()
   Receive 1 byte.

-# Steps to send data to labview vibration and temperature platform using IoT Long Range Wireless Vibration And Temperature Sensor and  Long Range Wireless Mesh Modem with USB Interface-
+# Steps to send data to labview vibration and temperature platform using IoT Long Range Wireless  Temperature And Humidity Sensor and  Long Range Wireless Mesh Modem with USB Interface-

-- First, we need a Labview utility application which is [ncd.io Wireless Vibration and Temperature Sensor.exe](https://github.com/ncdcommunity/Industrial-IoT-Vibration-Temperature-Sensor) file on which data can be viewed.
+- First, we need a Labview utility application which is [ncd.io Wireless Temperature And Humidity Sensor.exe](https://github.com/ncdcommunity/Industrial-Wireless-IoT-Temperature-Humidity-Sensor) file on which data can be viewed.

-- This Labview software will work with ncd.io wireless Vibration Temperature sesnor only
+- This Labview software will work with ncd.io wireless Temperature sensor only

 - To use this UI, you will need to install following drivers Install run time engine from here [64bit](http://www.ni.com/download/labview-run-time-engine-2017/6821/en/)